clojurewerkz/cassaforte.docs/articles/data_modelling.md

 In essence, one thing you should never do is full table scans.
 Most of the things you query for should be constrainted by primary key.
 One of the examples may be an event log for the users.
-For example, you want to log event ocurrences for particular user, when he logs in, logs out, or writes a message to anothey user.
+For example, you want to log event ocurrences for particular user, when he logs in, logs out, or writes a message to another user.
 In that case, you may want to have user's `name` as a partition key, and let's say `created_at` as a second part of the key.

 ## Using Compound Keys

 In current Cassandra terminology, term __Compound Key__ is used to describe entries that are identified by the set of keys.
-This terms is used to avoid ambiguity with Composite Columns that were used in previous versions of Cassandra.
+This terms is used to avoid ambiguity with __Composite Columns__ that were used in previous versions of Cassandra.

 Queries with locked partition key are not expensive, since you can guarantee that things that